HugoGuillen/postsurgicalinfections/README.md

 To use the pre-trained model:

 - Import the model from the /model directory.
-- Load your data following the structure outlined in the notebook.
+- Load your data following the structure outlined in the notebook (check the `template.csv`).
-- Use the provided code in the /code directory to apply the model to your data.
+- Use the provided code in the notebook to apply the model to your data.

 ## Contributing